-At our new site in Woolston the school is fully accessible.
+The school was built in 2014 and is fully accessible.
 Advice was given by colleagues from the Hearing Impairment and Visually Impairment Team.
 Corridors are wide to allow easy movement of pupils in wheelchairs.
 We have disabled changing and toilet facilities, disabled parking space, different colours around the door frame to signify room use.
-The equipment in our food tech room is also accessible.
+The equipment in food tech room is also accessible.